nnikolaev12/wp-theme-framework/README.md

 `\NyxitSoft\Helper::component( string $filename, array $args = [] );`

-Render a previously created component from the template-parts/components folder.
+Render a component from the template-parts/components folder.

+`\NyxitSoft\Helper::block( string $name, array $args = [] );`

+Render a block from the template-parts/blocks folder (just like a component).

+`\NyxitSoft\Helper::is_plugin_active( string $plugin_id );`

+Checks if a plugin is active.
+Plugin id is a string in the following format: plugin-folder/main-plugin-file.php.
+Returns boolean.

 ## <a name="scripts"></a>Scripts

-1. Create the initial structure for a Guttenberg block (ACF standard) by suppling a name of the block.
+1. Create the initial structure for a Guttenberg block (ACF PRO standard) by suppling a name of the block.
 Your newly created block resides in /template-parts/blocks folder.

 `php scripts/create-block.php {BLOCK_NAME}`